Xilinx/PYNQ/sdbuild/README.md

 ## Porting to a new board

 There are two flows for porting to a new board.
-The simplest approach is to take a pre-existing PetaLinux BSP and our pre-built board-agnostic imagea appropriate to the architecture - arm for Zynq-7000 and aarch64 for Zynq UltraScale+.
+The simplest approach is to take a pre-existing PetaLinux BSP and our pre-built board-agnostic image appropriate to the architecture - arm for Zynq-7000 and aarch64 for Zynq UltraScale+.
 The `scripts/image_from_prebuilt.sh` script will take these two components and create an image without needing to run the whole image creation